-Students applying to CCA must be the following ages by August 1st: 4 years old for Pre-School, 5 years old for Kindergarten, and 6 years old for First Grade.
-Exceptions may be made for the First Grade if the student has completed kindergarten in another school previously.
+Students applying to CCA must be the following ages by August 1st: 3 years old for K3, 4 years old for K4, 5 years old for Kindergarten, and 6 years old for First Grade.
+Exceptions may be made for the First Grade if the student has completed kindergarten in another school.